Reidruss/LEGO-SPM/README.md

         go get github.com/tarm/serial
         go get tinygo.org/x/bluetooth
         ```
+    *   These will install automatically with:
+        ```bash
+        go build .
+        ```

 3.  **LEGO Spike Prime:**
-    *   Ensure the Spike Prime hub is integrated into your SPM structure, powered on, and discoverable via Bluetooth.
+    *   Ensure the Spike Prime hub is integrated into your SPM structure, powered on, and connected to your machine, via Bluetooth.

 ## Usage